orijtech/telemetry-perfbench/README.md

 ## Running the benchmarks

-Follow the instructions [here](https://go-review.googlesource.com/c/tools/+/212078) to get results for no logging, std logging, and `internal/telemetry` logging, then run them in the root directory of this repository to get results for popular loggers.
+1. Follow the instructions [here](https://go-review.googlesource.com/c/tools/+/212078) to get results for no logging, std logging, and `internal/telemetry` logging.
+2. Run the following command to get results for third party loggers:
+    > go test -run=^$ -bench=. -count=10

 ## Results